hja22/rucommender/README.md

 ## Overview

-An implementation in Rust of a collaborative filtering recommendations algorithm with a user-user similarity based on interactions with the same items.
+An implementation in Rust of a collaborative filtering recommendations algorithm with a user-user similarity based on implicit ratings on the same items (e.g. both users clicked on the same item).

 **STATUS:** This is project I'm using to learn some Rust and to reinforce my knowledge of recommender systems.